postliminal/site-project-ece202/content/posts/4design.md

 Cons:
   The limitations of CMSIS ML aglorithms are plentiful.
 Currently, there are only a few supported wrappers for the expansive set within SK-learn, and compromises had to be done with respect to accuracy and model size.

-# Experiments
+# Experiments:
+The Experimental setup:

 <img width="569" alt="Screen Shot 2021-12-11 at 3 59 19 PM" src="https://user-images.githubusercontent.com/88572004/145695374-9b11634b-fb60-4a40-9d70-91d047a3650f.png">

-The Experimental setup: